Mill (currency): Finance

-Some exchanges allow prices to be accounted in ten-thousandths of a dollar ($29.4125, for example).
+Some exchanges allow prices to be accounted in ten-thousandths of a dollar ($29.4125 = 29,412.5₥ for example).
 This last digit is sometimes called a "decimill" or "deci-mill", but no exchange officially recognizes the term.

 Fiction

 Mark Twain introduced a fictional elaboration of the mill in his 1889 novel A Connecticut Yankee in King Arthur's Court.
 When Hank Morgan, the American time traveler, introduces decimal currency to Arthurian Britain, he has it denominated in cents, mills, and "milrays", or tenths of a mill (the name perhaps suggested by "myriad", meaning ten thousand or by the Portuguese and Brazilian milreis).

 Canada

-Mills are or were formerly used in some cities to express property tax rates, in the same manner as in the U.S.
+In Canada, the mill rate system is fundamental for calculating property taxes at the municipal level, reflecting the amount of tax per $1,000 of assessed property value.
+Municipalities determine annual mill rates based on budget needs for public services like education, infrastructure, healthcare, and law enforcement.

+This calculation helps standardize property taxes while allowing flexibility to address specific financial needs in each locality.
+Mill rates are subject to adjustment annually or periodically, depending on factors like government spending requirements, economic conditions, and shifts in property valuations, providing a fair and balanced approach to local tax funding.

+For example, if a property is valued at $100,000 and the mill rate is set at 50, the tax due would be calculated as: 100,000 × (50 / 1,000) = 5,000.
+This straightforward calculation offers transparency for taxpayers and aids municipalities in consistent revenue collection.

 United Kingdom

 Proposed on several occasions as a means of decimalising sterling under the "pound and mil" system suggested in 1855 by Sir William Brown MP, the mil was occasionally used in accounting.

 The 1862 report from the Select committee on Weights and Measures noted that the Equitable Insurance Company had been keeping accounts in mils (rather than in shillings and pence) for such purposes for over 100 years.
-Such a unit of a thousandth of a pound would have also been similar in value to the farthing coin (worth 1/960 of a pound).
+Such a unit of a thousandth of a pound would have also been similar in value to the smallest coin in circulation, the farthing (worth 1/960 of a pound).

 By the time British currency was decimalised in 1971, the farthing had been demonetised eleven years prior, in part due to having its value eroded by inflation; thus, the mil was no longer necessary.